-Building and sustaining a mutual understanding and respect for each parties’ contributory role to the often protracted technology – science development, validity, practical application, potential commercialization and transfer) are obviously necessary paths to worthy and meaningful outcomes.
+Building and sustaining a mutual understanding and respect for each parties’ contributory role to the often protracted technology (science) development…i.e., validity, practicality, and potential for commercialization are obviously necessary to achieving worthy and meaningful outcomes.
 Absent having a technology transfer process rooted in artful respect and understanding, as numerous universities have experienced, is a precursor to confusion and contention for distinguishing, understanding, and negotiating ‘what’s mine, what’s ours, and what’s theirs’.

-When these components are consistently present, the probability for a professionally satisfying outcome elevates.
+When these intangibles are embedded and consistently exhibited…by all parties, the probability for a professionally satisfying outcome elevates.
 The outcome, of course, may, or may not, include lucrative or profession advancing commercialization of one’s research or invention.
-But, irrespective of the preferred outcomes of technology – science transfer, an achievable, and perhaps obligatory requisite (hallmark of self-confident and self-effacing TTO’s) are interactions with university faculty should include respectful experiences that encourage repeated future contact.
+But, irrespective of the preferred outcome of technology – science transfer, an achievable, and perhaps obligatory requisite (hallmark of self-confident and self-effacing TTO’s) are their interactions with faculty researchers which should evolve around having mutually respectful experiences that encourage repeated – future contact.

-Referencing my own comraderic experiences and observations in academia with TTO’s, initially as a faculty member and researcher, and currently as a consultant and author, I find, most university-based inventors and researchers rightfully earn – deserve pride and enthusiasm for the research they conduct.
+Referencing my own comraderic experiences and observations in academia with TTO’s…initially as a faculty member and researcher, and currently as a consultant and author, I find, most university-based inventors and researchers rightfully earn – deserve pride and enthusiasm for the research science)they conduct.
 This is especially evident when their sustained focus and effort materializes as consecutive years of rigorous research, validity testing, and practical corroboration.
 One outcome of which may evolve as a form of intellectual property, usually, a patent and/or license, and possible commercialization, or its myriad alternatives.

-A fundamental concept which university-based researchers, (serial) inventors, and technology transfer managers alike, are obliged to recognize is, today’s university-based research and development (R&D) environment is globally competitive, aggressive, predatorial, and frequently ‘first to the market-space wins’, irrespective of intellectual property claims.
+Competing in a global research environment…is now a fundamental factor which university-based researchers, (serial) inventors, and technology transfer managers alike, are obliged to recognize is, today’s university-based research and development (R&D) environment is globally competitive, aggressive, predatorial, and frequently ‘first to the market-space wins’, irrespective of intellectual property claims.
 Necessarily then, conducting university-based research and engaging in technology transfer, are obliged to be recognized as warranting strategic competencies and outlooks insofar as competing in increasingly intertwined global market-spaces.

+Conventional distinctions and boundaries between university-based, for-profit, and public, not-for-profit research…have become blurred, particularly in the context of domestic and international alliances.
+Collectively, these now normal nuances, for some, are variously challenging to put-to-practice for each field of research.
 It is true, unfamiliarity with, or disregard for these global R&D realities, can contribute to significant challenges insofar as petitioning (research products and/or inventions) for, and successfully being registered as intellectual property.
 When, for example, a faculty researcher-inventor designs a compound, product, or device which can be readily circumvented, designed around, or may have already been (unbeknownst) compromised-infringed-counterfeited, significant challenges and disputes are sure to arise rapidly, and on many levels, often irreversibly.